abhimanyuZ/typrx_game_hack/README.md

 </ol>

 **That's it**
-You will see your typing speed like 200wpm or more , slaying all the contestants. xD
+Your typing speed will be like 200 wpm or more, slaying all the contestants. xD

 Hope you enjoy it :)